-- 5.56 The Council's previous windfall allowance had historically been set at 30 dwellings per annum, based on evidence gathered and analysed in the 2016 SHLAA, under the policy framework offered in the NPPF 2012 at the time.
+- 5.57 The Council's previous windfall allowance had historically been set at 30 dwellings per annum, based on evidence gathered and analysed in the 2016 SHLAA, under the policy framework offered in the NPPF 2012 at the time.
 This was informed by historic windfall completions delivered exclusively on small sites (<10 dwellings), excluding any historic windfalls achieved on residential land (i.e. residential gardens).
 This approach had regard to national policy, guidance and best practice at that point in time.
 However, the methodology behind this allowance and the historic monitoring information used to inform the allowance have not been revisited since this date.
-It is therefore considered appropriate to revisit the Council's approach to this issue to ensure it reflects the latest data on windfall allowances, national policy and guidance and the latest expected future trends. - 5.57 In reviewing future expected windfall rates, a key action is to review and update the historic windfall rates achieved in the District.
+It is therefore considered appropriate to revisit the Council's approach to this issue to ensure it reflects the latest data on windfall allowances, national policy and guidance and the latest expected future trends. - In reviewing future expected windfall rates, a key action is to review and update the historic windfall rates achieved in the District.
 To inform this, historic windfall rates have been examined over the 2012-2020 period.
 This period has been selected to ensure historic windfall completions are largely reflective of the policies adopted in the Core Strategy 2012 DPD, such as existing policies relating to the re-use of existing developed land (e.g. employment or community facilities), infill development and space about dwellings standards.
-This is important as the current version of the Local Plan Review proposes to retain much of the existing policy approaches set out in the 2012 Core Strategy on these issues.
+This is important as the current version of the Local Plan Review proposes to retain much of the existing policy approaches set out in the 2012 Core Strategy on these issues. - 5.59 The historic windfall rates achieved within this period are set out below.